lbux/aws-connect-supervisor-app/rest-service/README.md

 - Iterate over list of agents for avg_handle_time
 - Compare agent's time to queue's and return insight if wayyy over
 - Fill in insight with agent details for insight
-- add check for null avg handle values
+- add check to avoid insights with null avg handle values
-- avg handle time return optional list of insight, optional insight works in endpoint, list doesnt